Workers' Comp Insurance for HVAC Technicians: A Comprehensive Guide

 

-Workers’ compensation insurance for HVAC contractors protects both workers and employers in the case of an injury or work-related illness.
-This type of coverage pays for a portion of lost wages, covers medical expenses, and even offers death benefits for an employee’s survivors.
-And, while the rules and regulations governing HVAC insurance vary from state to state, the coverage acts in much the same way across the country.
+Workers’ comp insurance for HVAC contractors protects both workers and employers in the case of an injury or work-related illness.
+This coverage pays for a portion of lost wages, covers medical expenses, and even offers death benefits for an employee’s survivors.

 HVAC Risks: Understanding the hazards HVAC Technicians face